-Arco Iris Spanish Immersion Charter School - November
+Arco Iris Spanish Immersion Charter School - $4360 in November

 This amazing school in Beaverton makes my heart happy!
 My original college major was Spanish, and I'm thrilled that my grandsons attend this school.
 Gentog is currently offering a bilingual learning support program for some of the Arco Iris students.
-We are happy to include this school in our community fundraising efforts!
-Go, Jaguars!
+We were happy to include Arco Iris in our fundraising efforts.
+Go Jaguars!

 Good Neighbor Center - $2251 in December